 Old Trafford Museum

-Attracting thousands every year, and a must for football fans, the Theatre of Dreams held its first game in 1910.
-Visitors can take a tour around Manchester United’s historic ground and gain exclusive access to player-only areas.
+Attracting thousands every year and a must for football fans, the Theatre of Dreams held its first game in 1910.
+You can take a tour around Manchester United’s historic ground and gain exclusive access to player-only areas.

 Annual events in Manchester

 Manchester’s event calendar is brimming with activity.
-Whether expats are literary enthusiasts, sports fans or food connoisseurs, they are sure to find a number of annual festivals that suit their interests.
+Whether you are a literary enthusiast, sports fan or food connoisseur, there are sure to be a number of annual festivals that suit your interests.

 Here is a list of the main festivals and events on Manchester’s calendar.